eezstreet/SWATEliteForce/README.md

 - Added JSP, AP, 0 buck, 1 buck, 4 buck ammo types
 - Added player permadeath option
 - Added officer permadeath option
-- Added custom voice acting (by Grimith) to Adam Moretti so he actually speaks now
+- Added custom voice acting (by GrimithM) to Adam Moretti so he actually speaks now
-- Civilians who are incapacitated at the start of the level can now become DOA after 5-10 minutes.
+- Civilians who are incapacitated at the start of the level can now become DOA after 10-15 minutes.
 Allowing a hostage to become DOA will have a negative effect on your score.
 - Officers may now take cover and crouch
 - Doors breached with the shotgun are not "swung open."
 Only C2 can "blast a door open."
 - Broken doors can now be closed and wedged
 - Shotguns no longer show the Pick Lock or Deploy C2 fire interfaces - firing will try to blast open the door instead.
 - C2 can now break door alarms
-- The equipment menu has been changed to use dropdown boxes for the weapon and ammo types, determined by category
+- The equipment menu has been changed to use dropdown boxes for the weapon and ammo types.
+It has a category system to pick weapons easier.
-- Added advanced information panel to Armor equipment tab
+- Added advanced information panel to Armor equipment tab - it shows armor rating and what special protection the armor provides.
 - Added campaign statistics information to Campaign Selection menu
-- Completely redid the New Equipment menu to handle two unlocks properly
+- Completely redid the New Equipment menu to look better and handle two unlocks at the same time
 - Suspects can now employ a "wandering" behavior that allows them to pick patrol points randomly.
 - Snipers can now be used in multiplayer.
 All players can view the sniper viewport but only Leaders can control them.
 - Suspect equipment is only available in Multiplayer and All Missions campaigns now